How To Play

 F NTH S Swe - Den (A fleet in NTH supports a unit in Swe moving into Den)

 F NTH S Den H (A fleet in NTH supports a unit in Den holding)

 - A fleet unit may transport army units across water.
-Fleets may only do this when they are on water units.
+Fleets may only do this when they are on water territories.
 To order a convoy move in Backstabbr, click the tile containing the unit you wish to order, then press the C key on your keyboard, then click on the tiles representing the beginning and destination of the convoy.
 There is also a button for issuing convoy orders underneath the map if you don't have a keyboard or are playing from a mobile device.